nexusformat/definitions/manual/source/classes/contributed_definitions/em-structure.rst

     :ref:`NXcoordinate_system_set`, :ref:`NXcoordinate_system`, :ref:`NXtransformations`:
         Base classes to describe different coordinate systems used and/or to be harmonized or transformed into one another and respective transformations.

+    :ref:`NXaberration_model`, :ref:`NXaberration_model_ceos`, :ref:`NXaberration_model_nion`, :ref:`NXaberration`:
+        Base classes to describe procedures and values for the calibration of aberrations based on conventions of different companies active in the field of aberration correction.

     :ref:`NXcorrector_cs`:
         A base class to describe details about corrective lens or compound lens devices which reduce the (spherical) aberrations of an electron beam.

-    :ref:`NXaberration_model`, :ref:`NXaberration_model_ceos`, :ref:`NXaberration_model_nion`, :ref:`NXaberration`, :ref:`NXcorrector_cs`, :ref:`NXcorrector_ax`:
-        Base classes to describe procedures and values for the calibration of aberrations based on conventions of different companies active in the field of aberration correction.

-    :ref:`NXcorrector_ax`:
-        A base class to describe details about corrective lens or compound lens devices which reduce the axial astigmatism aberrations of an electron beam.

-    :ref:`NXmonochromator_em`:
-        A base class to describe details about an energy filtering device.

-    :ref:`NXphase_plate_em`, :ref:`NXbiprism_em`, :ref:`NXammeter`:
-        Base classes to group pieces of information about devices that are specific additions to an electron microscope to perform special methods, like exploring quantum mechanics or modulating the phase or an electron beam, perform electron holography, or measuring EBIC current.

     :ref:`NXscanbox_em`:
         A base class to represent the component of an electron microscope which realizes a controlled deflection (and eventually shift, blanking, and/or descanning) of the electron beam to illuminate the specimen in a controlled manner